vand3rlinden/vand3rlinden.github.io/content/post/dnssec-dane-explained.md

 > _In this post, you find out how DNSSEC and DANE cooperate, and learn how to set up DANE TLSA DNS records._

 ## DNSSEC (DNS Security Extensions)
-The domain name system (DNS) is the phone book of the Internet: it tells computers where to send and retrieve information.
-Unfortunately, it also accepts any address given to it, no questions asked.
+The domain name system (DNS) is often described as the phone book of the internet for translating friendly domain names into IP addresses.
+Unfortunately, it also accepts any address given to it.
 DNSSEC adds a security layer to this phonebook.
-It uses digital signatures to make sure the information in the phonebook can be trusted and hasn't been tampered with.
-It's like putting a lock on the phonebook to prevent DNS spoofing.
+It uses digital signatures to make sure the information in the phonebook can be trusted and has not been tampered with, to prevent DNS spoofing.

 > DNSSEC can be enabled with your DNS provider if they support it.